cloudfoundry/pxc-release/README.md

 ## Deployment Topology

-### Which Topology Should I Use?

-If you were previously using the `cf-mysql` release, we recommend using the `pxc-mysql` job.
-Even if you were deploying the `cf-mysql` release with only one node, this is probably the best choice for you.
-It will be relatively easy to migrate to, and the properties will mostly be familiar.

-If you are using pxc for creating deployments with alternative replication strategies like leader-follower, then the `mysql` job is for you.

 ### Galera Clustered Mysql Topology (`pxc-mysql` job)
 The `pxc-mysql` BOSH job runs mysql using Galera replication, across 1 or several nodes.